Leadership Team

 In the summer term, Year 12 students are invited to apply for a place on the next year’s Leadership Team.
 Roles are allocated on the basis of a written letter of application, an interview with the Head Teacher and Head of Sixth From and observation of the student’s general conduct throughout the year as well as their ability to fulfil the duties expected of them.

-Head Boy and Head Girl: Oliver Graham and Lizzie Thorpe
+Head Boy and Head Girl: Josh Martin and Jessica Weir

 Bridgewater Sixth Form leadership team

-The aims of the Sixth Form Leadership Team are as follows:
+The aims of the Sixth Form Leadership Team:

 • Work as a team to ensure that all Sixth Form members have the opportunity to develop the academic and personal skills needed to achieve their true potential